-(k) Standards Issued But Not Yet Effective
+(m) Standards Issued But Not Yet Effective

-There are no new standards effective for annual reporting periods beginning after 1 January 2021 that are expected to have a significant impact on the company's financial statements.
+There are no new standards effective for annual reporting periods beginning after 1 July 2022 that are expected to have a significant impact on the Company's financial statements.

-(I) Comparative Figures
+(n) Comparative Figures

 Where required by Accounting Standards, comparative figures have been adjusted to conform to changes in presentation for the current financial year.